gogo2/nuitrack-osceleton/README.md

 # nuitrack-osceleton

-Nuitrack-osceleton is a program that takes skeleton data from any depth sensor supportet by [Nuitrack](https://nuitrack.com/) and sends joints coordinates via OSC.
+Nuitrack-osceleton is a program that takes skeleton data from any depth sensor supported by [Nuitrack](https://nuitrack.com/) and sends joints coordinates via OSC.

 It is a modern rewrite [OSCeleton](https://github.com/Sensebloom/OSCeleton) for Nuitrack middleware.